YanickT/Pyrror/README.md

 J
 ```

+---
+---

 ### unit_helper.py
-Assistance functionallity for working with units.
+Assistance functionality for working with units.

+---

 #### unit_control
 Controls if the given argument `other` carries the same unit as `self`.\
 Raises an `TypeError` if `other` does not carry any unit.\
 Raises an `ValueError` if `other` does not carry the same unit.

-Usage as a decorator:
+**USAGE AS DECORATOR:**
 ```
 class Dummy: